Mohammed Hameed Farhan: Club career

 The goalkeeper comes from the Albu Soudah area in the western province of Al-Anbar, Iraq.
-He first started on the dusty grounds of the Thilth or third playground in his home town playing for the shaabiya team Al-Karama under the coach and school headmaster Mohammed Khalaf Salim before he made his name with Iraqi league club Al-Ramadi FC and then moving onto the city of Baghdad to play for Al-Kahraba in 2009 when he was 16 years of age.
+He first started on the dusty grounds of the Thilth or third playground in his home town playing for the shaabiya team Al-Karma under the coach and school headmaster Mohammed Khalaf Salim before he made his name with Iraqi league club Al-Ramadi and then moving onto the city of Baghdad to play for Al-Kahrabaa in 2009 when he was 16 years of age.

-He signed for Al-Kahraba in 2009 and remained for two seasons until he left in 2011 towards Al Shorta, where he first earned a call up to the Iraqi national team.
-Farhan won the league with Al Shorta before moving to Zakho.
+He signed for Al-Kahrabaa in 2009 and remained for two seasons until he left in 2011 towards Al-Shorta, where he first earned a call up to the Iraqi national team.
+Farhan won the league with Al-Shorta before moving to Zakho.

 Mohammed was the country's number one keeper in 2014.
-The ex-Iraqi youth captain was regarded as one of Iraq's best keepers but had to rebuild his career after goalkeeping mistakes against Saudi Arabia during the 2015 Asian Cup qualifying campaign and a calamitous error in an AFC Cup tie in the West Bank saw him dropped by the Iraqi FA and released by Al-Shurta!
+The ex-Iraqi youth captain was regarded as one of Iraq's best keepers but had to rebuild his career after goalkeeping mistakes against Saudi Arabia during the 2015 Asian Cup qualifying campaign and a calamitous error in an AFC Cup tie in the West Bank saw him dropped by the Iraqi FA and released by Al-Shorta!